hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-database admin admin_wordpress_db

-The function for suspending a certain user database.
+This function for suspending a certain user database.

 *******************************************************************